SLASH2NL/bolcom/docs/Api/ProcessStatusApi.md

 Gets the status of an asynchronous process by entity id and event type for a retailer

 Retrieve a list of process statuses, which shows information regarding previously executed PUT/POST/DELETE requests in descending order.
-You need to supply an entity id and event type.
-Please note: process status instances are only retained for a limited period of time after completion.
+You need to supply an entity id and event type.Please note: process status instances are only retained for a limited period of time after completion.
 Outside of this period, deleted process statuses will no longer be returned.
 Please handle this accordingly, by stopping any active polling for these statuses.

 ### Example